Cleanse, Rejuvenate & Heal Your Mind & Body!

 Soaking Tubs are traditionally very small, don’t have air jets or massage features and accommodate just one person.
 These tubs are filled with hot water and then emptied at the end of the evening.

-Our master craftsmen excel at creating Ofuro Soaking Tubs that meet the expectations of Ofuro traditionalists as well as customers who prefer a more Westernized Ofuro experience.
+Our Master Craftsmen excel at creating Ofuro Soaking Tubs that meet the expectations of Ofuro traditionalists as well as customers who prefer a more Westernized Ofuro experience.

 We construct our Ofuros in such a manner that when complete, each side appears to be made of a single board, with no seams or indication as to how the sides are joined together.
+The craftsmanship is so fine that our tubs are used in commercial applications.

-Most importantly, and unlike many of our competitors, our development process keeps our Ofuro Soaking Tubs from seeping, weeping, dripping or leaking even a single drop of water.
+Most importantly, and unlike many of our competitors, our development process keeps our Ofuro Soaking Tubs from seeping, weeping, dripping or leaking even a drop of water.

 What Size Ofuro is Right for You?